Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Education:

-- Make a list of your degrees or certificates as well as the schools you went to
+- Be sure to list your degrees and certifications as well as the schools you attended

 Skills: